creative-area/AJAP/doc/annotations.md

 ## CSS (URLs)

-Lists CSS resources to be loaded before the service is initiated.
+Lists CSS resources to be loaded before the service is initialized.
 For local URLs, the actual content of the targeted file is embedded within the service itself: beware of relative URLs within the CSS file!

 The following declaration: